2007 Christmas violence in Kandhamal: Other incidents leading up to the riots

 On 23 December, Hindutva-associated tribal organisations reportedly organized a rally with slogans of 'Stop Christianity, Kill Christians' with the support of Sangh Parivar groups.

-On 23 December, Hindutva activists organized a ritual to convert Pastor Digal from the Kutikia gram panchayat along with 12 members of the Christian community.
+That same day, Hindutva activists organized a ritual to convert Pastor Digal from the Kutikia gram panchayat along with 12 members of the Christian community.
 He was beaten, brutally tortured and paraded naked as he refused to renounce Christianity.

 Riots

 Violent clashes occurred from 24 to 27 December 2007 between people led by the Sangh Parivar groups, the Sangh-affiliated Kui Samaj and the Christians.

 Around 10 a.m. on 24 December, a mob of around 500 people led again by the RSS leader, Bikram Rout ransacked the pandal and set it on fire in front of the onlooking police.
 The mob then went on to destroy Christian shops and attack Christians.
 Gun-shots were fired, a boy was severely wounded, many Christians fled to the near-by jungles out of fear.
 While other reports suggest more than 3000 people belonging to Vishwa Hindu Parishad, RSS, Bajrang Dal and the Vanavasi Kalyan Ashram started to vandalize Christian symbols and two young boys suffered gun injuries.
-The Church of the lady of Lourdes was decimated.
+The Church of Our Lady of Lourdes was destroyed.
 This occurred before Laksmananda was attacked.

 On 25 December, six churches were set ablaze after the Christians were chased out.
-The Violence continued as the members of each community clashed with each other.
+The violence continued as the members of each community clashed with each other.

 On 26 December, clashes continued all over the district, multiple houses were attacked and many were left injured, a police station in Phiringia was set on fire.
 Police was found it difficult to reach the violence hit areas in the villages as protesters obstructed roads by blocking it with trees.
 Chief Minister Naveen Patnaik held two rounds of meetings with senior officials to review the situation.